 When this happens, forest management and maintenance projects get put on hold, making it difficult, if not impossible, for the agency to do its job.
 Since 2002, this cycle has been an ongoing issue for the Forest Service.
 In turn, other land-management programs have been neglected, resulting in unsatisfactory national forest management and increased frustration all around.

 To put the current budget crisis in perspective, wildfire suppression costs made up 16 percent of the Forest Service’s budget in 1995.
 In 2015, wildfires cost the agency 50 percent of its budget for the whole year.
-According to the Forest Service, if left unchecked, “the share of the budget devoted to fire in 2025 could exceed 67 percent,” further exacerbating the problem.
+More than 56 percent of the Forest Service budget is now spent on fire suppression, with the number expected to surpass two thirds of the budget by 2021 (four years sooner than previously predicted).

 Without a fix for fire borrowing, there’s no doubt that the shortfall in funding will continue to fail us, leaving our forests vulnerable, poorly managed, or completely torched.

 How Do We Fix This?

 Fortunately, two widely supported bipartisan solutions are on the table, both of which would take steps to ensure that the most extreme wildfires would be granted suppression funding from the Disaster Relief Fund—the pool of money that is used in the case of catastrophic weather events like floods, earthquakes, and hurricanes.
 In other words, the proposed legislation would ensure that large, dangerous, and expensive forest fires are treated like all other weather-related national disasters, which seems like common sense.